rei/rei-cedar-docs/docs/release-notes/summer-2019/README.md

 <cdr-doc-table-of-contents-shell>

-## Summer 2019 Release: Single Package Cedar Re-Architecture
+## Single Package Cedar Re-Architecture

 For our Summer 2019 release, the Cedar Vue components are moving from a multi-package component architecture to a single-package one.
 This means that `@rei/cdr-assets` as well as all of the existing Vue component packages under the `@rei/cdr-` namespace will now be distributed as one package named `@rei/cedar`.
 The `@rei/cdr-tokens` is unaffected by this change.